-The IBL board has set a risk appetite limit framework which regulates the maximum exposures we would be comfortable to tolerate in order to diversify and mitigate risk.
-This limit framework is approved at least annually and monitored on an ongoing basis by IBL BRCC, DLC BRCC and the IBL board on a regular basis.
+The board has set a risk appetite limit framework which regulates the maximum exposures we would be comfortable to tolerate in order to diversify and mitigate risk.
+This limit framework is approved at least annually, and monitored on an ongoing basis by DLC BRCC and the DLC board.
 Should there be any breaches to limits, or where exposures are nearing limits, these exceptions are specifically highlighted for attention, and any remedial actions agreed.

 Our assessment of our clients and counterparties includes consideration of their character, integrity, core competencies, track record and financial strength.
 A strong emphasis is placed on the historic and ongoing stability of income and cash flow streams generated by the clients.
-Our primary assessment method is therefore the ability of the client to meet their payment obligations.
+Our primary assessment method is therefore, the ability of the client to meet their payment obligations.